 2. James Cameron and James Horner

-Cameron and Horner first worked together on Aliens (1986), but then they didn't work together again until Titanic (1997), over a decade later.
+Cameron and Horner first worked together on Aliens (1986), but then they didn't collaborate again until Titanic (1997), over a decade later.
 Cameron has described their relationship during the production of Aliens as "rocky," but clearly, they were meant to be reunited.

-While these two didn't collaborate on nearly as many films as the other director-composer duos mentioned in this article, Horner won an Oscar for Titanic, which also won Best Picture, and he was nominated for Avatar (the film itself was nominated for Best Picture as well, although neither won).
+These two didn't collaborate on nearly as many films as the other director-composer duos mentioned in this article.
+However, Horner won an Oscar for Titanic, which also won Best Picture, and he was nominated for Avatar (the film itself was nominated for Best Picture as well, although neither won).
 Titanic remains one of the top-selling film scores of all time more than 20 years after its release.